ThePowerOfSwift/learnAddrBook/README.md

 1. pick from address book
 2. manually enter a number
+a. manually add name
 -->current status here<--
-a. manually add name
-i. if number wasn't given at the time, tapping name in main list brings you to add a number
+i. if number wasn't given at the time, tapping name in main list brings you to add a number--(coredata)
-b. dial from app
+b. dial from app--(url scheme)
-i. dialing automatically creates an entry ii. if number doesn't match a contact, use number as name till user changes it
+i. dialing automatically creates an entry--(figure out how to do core data in background) ii. if number doesn't match a contact, use number as name till user changes it--(use the same value to set 2 diff fields)

 3. handleing edge cases: missed call or leaving a message